-A soundbar is the perfect way to upgrade your TV and get cinema-style audio in your living room, with minimal fuss and maximum ease.
+A good soundbar is a cost-effective way to upgrade your TV’s tinny built-in sound, with minimal fuss and maximum ease.
+The best soundbar is an efficient way to bring cinema-style sound into your living room.
 But which is the right one for you?
 Our buying guide will help you choose the best soundbars and soundbases.

 TVs’ built-in speakers generally sound terrible, as the current trend for slimmer and more beautiful designs has left manufacturers with less room for proper sound systems.
 Fortunately, there’s an easy solution.
 Soundbars exist to lend your TV some much-needed sonic support.
 They’re a neat way to improve your sound without the hassle (and cables) of a traditional surround sound system.

 There are quite a few varieties, though.
 There are basic standalone soundbars without subwoofers, more advanced soundbars with subwoofers and the potential to add satellite speakers, or a soundbase that your TV sits on.
 It’s worth keeping an eye out for the Sennheiser Ambeo 3D soundbar, which aims to replace surround sound speakers entirely.

 We’ve covered every type here, and explained the differences so you’ll know which will suit you best.
 Read on for an explanation of the differences between soundbars and soundbases, or scroll past to skip to our suggestions.

 Related: Best TVs

 Soundbars vs Soundbases – Which one is right for you?

 If you want to improve your TV’s audio but don’t want a 5.1 surround system cluttering up your living room, you basically have two choices: a soundbar or a soundbase.